AOV vs CR vs RPV vs GMV in Ecommerce: Important Metrics You Should Know

 Average Order Value (AOV) representing the average total of each order placed by customers over a specific period of time.

-This metric matters because it gives a glimpse into customer behavior, indicating how much they’re willing to spend each time they shop from your online store.
+The importance of AOV metric is it provides a glimpse into customer behavior indicating how much they’re prepared to spend each time they shop from your online store.

-AOV is instrumental in measuring and evaluating your pricing strategy, promotional offers, and product selection.
-Monitoring AOV allows an insight into whether customers are inclined to buy just one product or add several items to their cart each time they make a purchase.
-It can reveal whether they’re buying high-value items or lower-cost products.
+Using the ecommerce AOV metric is useful in measuring and evaluating your pricing strategy, promotional offers, and product selection.
+Morever, monitoring AOV enables insight into whether customers buy just one product or add multiple items to their cart every time they make a purchase.
+AOV can also reveal whether they’re purchasing high-value items or inexpensive products.

 To calculate AOV, you simply divide your total revenue by the number of orders.
 For example, if your total revenue is $20,000 and you’ve had 400 orders, your AOV is $50.